 Probate is the official process to establish or prove, whether a deceased person’s will or testamentary document is valid and intended to be their last will.

-A grant of probate is the document issued by the Court of Probate after the examination process.
+A grant of probate is the document issued by the Court of Probate after completion of an examination process.
 A type of grant of representation, it is an order of the Court certifying that the executor (or personal representative) named in the document is lawfully authorised to administer the estate of the deceased person.
 It is also official recognition that the will (which may include codicils) was proved to be valid by the Court and intended to be their last will.
 This article is about probate, which only applies when a will was left.

 Not everyone lives and works in the community in which they grew up, surrounded by family and friends.

 Many leave to pursue opportunities elsewhere, maybe never to return.
 Family ties may weaken in time, and contact is lost.
 What if you want to leave them something in your will?

 Per stirpes and per capita refer to the ways in which a person’s estate can be distributed among their descendants (issue).
 The point is to take into account any family who may have predeceased them.

 Understanding how per stirpes and per capita work is important both in making a will and for legal representatives interpreting one.